Updated Mar 16, 2026§ For Apple Users

 How long does the SmartTag 2 battery last inside a wallet?

-Samsung rates the SmartTag 2's CR2032 battery at up to 500 days in normal mode and 700 days in power-saving mode.
-Storing it inside a wallet doesn't noticeably affect battery life because the tracker isn't working harder to push signal through leather.
+Samsung rates the SmartTag 2’s CR2032 battery at up to 500 days in normal mode and 700 days in power-saving mode.
+Storing it inside a leather wallet shouldn’t materially affect battery life because the tracker isn’t actively boosting power to push signal through the material.

 Can you hear the SmartTag 2 ring inside a wallet?